harvesthill/reddit-wiki-archive/steroids/datbtrue.md

 Since cytokine receptors such as GHR possess no catalytic kinase activity, they rely on the Janus kinase family of tyrosine kinases to phosphorylate and activate downstream proteins involved in their signal transduction pathways.

 Phosphorylation of a substrate by tyrosine kinases acts as a switch to trigger binding to an SH2 domain-containing protein.
-STAT &amp;amp; PI3K proteins possess an SH2 "docking" protein and once bound begin to exert their respective effects.
+STAT & PI3K proteins possess an SH2 "docking" protein and once bound begin to exert their respective effects.

 The growth hormone (GH) molecule intiates this phosphorylation process by binding to one of the two GHR domains via its site of stongest attraction.
 For the 22kDa form of GH it would be site 1.
 Once bound via GH site 1 to one of the two GHR domains the GH molecule binds to the second GHR domain via the GH molecule location known as site 2.